ISISComputingGroup/ibex_developers_manual/Script-generator.md

 The Inter script generator provides some time estimation.

+Inter script generator is available at: `\\isis\shares\ISIS_Experimental_Controls\external_code\inter script generator` (copied from https://github.com/jonasgitt/ScriptMax with required DLLs and extra files added).
+Launch via the Qt IDE (download latest version from web; takes a while).
+I haven't been able to build it successfully to an exe, but only spent half an hour on it.

 ### Loq

 LOQ uses a script generator "written by Matt Clarke in VB or C#".
 The scientists have expressed a desire for the script generator to be simple from a user's perspective.